Campaign Is Not Running

 10. Does your domain list match your inventory sources?

-- Remove the whitelist or blacklist.
+- Remove the allowlist or blocklist.

 11. Do your brand protection settings match your inventory sources?